-Biggio hits for the cycle as Blue Jays beat Orioles 8-5
+Cavan Biggio hit for cycle, just like dad Craig

 TRAINER’S ROOM

-Blue Jays: RHP Jordan Romano (elbow) is expected to throw Wednesday and could pitch this weekend if there are no setbacks, according to manager Charlie Montoyo. … RHP Tim Mayza will need Tommy John surgery.
-He finished the season 1-3 with a 4.91 ERA.
+Blue Jays: RHP Jordan Romano (elbow) is expected to throw Wednesday and could pitch this weekend if there are no setbacks, according to Montoyo.

-Orioles: DH Mark Trumbo was scratched because of neck and back tightness but was available off the bench. … INF Renato Núñez was hit by a pitch in his left hand Monday in Detroit and was not in the lineup.
-“He’s day to day,” manager Brandon Hyde said.
+Orioles: DH Mark Trumbo was scratched because of neck and back tightness but was available off the bench. … INF Renato Núñez was hit by a pitch in his left hand Monday in Detroit and was not in the lineup. .
+CF Mason Williams crashed headfirst into the wall on Biggio’s triple but did not show any signs of a concussion, Hyde said.

 UP NEXT

 Blue Jays: RHP Clay Buchholz (1-5, 5.63 ERA) is 1-3 with a 4.47 ERA since returning from a shoulder injury Aug.
-25. He is 11-7 with a 3.76 ERA over 23 games (20 starts) against the Orioles, but is facing them for the first time since 2016.
+25. He is 11-7 with a 3.76 ERA over 23 games (20 starts) against the Orioles but is facing them for the first time since 2016.

 Orioles: RHP Dylan Bundy (6-14, 4.99 ERA) was pushed back a day and will make his team-leading 29th start.
 Bundy is 1-0 with a 2.25 ERA in two starts against Toronto this season.